bartificer/programming-by-stealth/docs/pbs56.md

 ### Horizontally Scrolling Tables

-Normally, when a table becomes too wide to fit into its container it overflows through the right edge of the container.
-That’s unlikely to be what you want, so if you have a big table, Bootstrap gives you the option of having it automatically develop a horizontal scroll bar when ever it would ordinarily overflow.
+Normally, when a table becomes too wide to fit into its container, it overflows through the right edge of the container.
+That’s unlikely to be what you want.
+So if you have a big table, Bootstrap gives you the option of having it automatically develop a horizontal scroll bar whenever it would ordinarily overflow.

 This kind of automatic scrolling is made available via the `table-responsive` class, but unlike most of the other table-related classes, this one is not applied to the `<table>` tag, or even to a tag within the table.
 Instead, you have to wrap the table with another tag, usually a `<div>`, and give it the class `table-responsive`.